The Market Bosworth School

-The Market Bosworth School (formerly Market Bosworth High School) is a secondary school with academy status located in the small town of Market Bosworth in Leicestershire, England.
+The Market Bosworth School (formerly Market Bosworth High School, abbreviated as TMBS) is a secondary school with academy status located in the small town of Market Bosworth in Leicestershire, England.
 The school was rated 'Outstanding' in its 2018 OFSTED inspection.

 Market Bosworth was established in 1969, as a comprehensive school for both sexes of any ability between the ages of 11 and 14.
 The school is next door to Dixie Grammar School.

 Students start after leaving primary schools in villages such as Barlestone, Newbold Verdon and Desford.